-For at home personal use, die cutters fall into two main categories: manual and digital.
+For at home or personal use, die cutting machines fall into two main categories: manual and digital.

 Manual Die Cutting

-For manual die cutting, steel rule dies used to be most common.
-Steel rule dies to include a sturdy base, typically made of wood, and a shaped line of steel embedded within a layer of foam rubber.
+For manual die cutting, steel rule dies used to be the most common.
+This kind of die includes a sturdy base, typically made of wood, and a shaped line of steel embedded within a layer of foam rubber.
 The rubber helps to eject the cut material from the die itself.

 Although durable, steel rule dies are thick and cumbersome and do not lend themselves well to the home crafter.
 Because of this, many crafters gravitate towards wafer-thin dies.

-Wafer-thin dies are as their name suggests: thin, small, and lightweight.
-Due to this, they are also more affordable than steel-rule dies.
+Wafer-thin dies are as their name suggests are thin, small, and lightweight.
+Due to this, they are also more affordable than steel rule dies.
 The cutting edge of the die is not sharp which makes them very safe to use.
 The pressure of the die against the paper as it passes through a die cut machine is what cuts out the desired shape.

-Delicate Word Dies -These can be used as sentiments on cards or titles for scrapbook layouts.
-Whether it is the word “hello”, “thanks”, or “love”, a delicate word die provides a beautiful touch to a handmade project.
+- Delicate Word Dies - These can be used as sentiments on cards or titles for scrapbook layouts.
+Whether it is the word “hello”, “thanks”, or “love”, a delicate word die provides a beautiful touch to any handmade project.

-3D Dies - Engineering the three dimensional paper project can be difficult on your own, but 3D dies make the process a breeze!
-You can use these dies to create boxes, ornaments, and more.
+- 3D Dies - Creating a three dimensional paper craft project can be difficult on your own, but 3D dies can make the process a breeze!
+You can use these dies to create boxes, ornaments, DIY home decor, and more.

 Wafer-thin dies are often open in the center to allow the user perfect and convenient placement as they plan their project.
 This opening also aids in the cutting of coordinating stamped images.
 Gone are the days of tediously fussy-cutting around your stamped images!
 These dies make cutting very detailed images so easy.
 Coordinated die cutting is especially useful for crafters who suffer from arthritis or other disabilities, as it is often less stressful on the hand to use dies than to use scissors.